Rusty-Raccoon-Labs/.github/profile/README.md

 ## Hi there 👋

-Rusty Raccoon Labs is the home for all kind of experiments 🦝
+Rusty Raccoon Labs is the home for all kinds of experiments 🦝
 <!--

 **Here are some ideas to get you started:**